CodeStack1/CMOS_Design/README.md

 - Circuit: CMOS Inverter
 - PMOS/NMOS (W/L) ratio: 2.77
-- Input sweep: VIN swept (DC sweep)
-- Plot: VOUT vs VIN
+- Input sweep: Sweeping the Vin from 0 to 1.8V with stepsize of 0.01V

 ## Extracted Values from VTC (Slope = −1 Points)